accubits/Entity-Recognition/README.md

 # Entity-Recognition

-This repo helps to extract all the entities in the text(around 30 entities)
+This repo helps to extract all the entities in the text(identify 28 entities now)

 # Requirements